 In many cases, I often tell people to purchase both ExpressVPN and NordVPN (I have both) to figure out which one works best in your China location.
 Best of all, I have a NordVPN discount code that you can use to get over 70% off an annual plan for two years or 77% off for 3 years!
 Use the code FARWESTCHINA at checkout to get the discount (you’ll see the link to input a discount code when you choose your method of payment).

 Here’s what I love about VyprVPN:

 - Simple-to-use software

 - A 3-day FREE trial (but no 30-day money back guarantee)

 VyprVPN has been around since 2009 but their parent company, GoldenFrog, has been around for more than a decade providing online services.
 I’ve spoken at length with some of their representatives and really like their focus on the China market, which is comforting considering how much the Chinese internet landscape changes.

-If all of this sound good to you, click here to give them a try for 3 days and take advantage of their special to get 25% off annual plans.
+If all of this sound good to you, they have given me a special link that will allow you to give them a try for free for 3 days and then get an exclusive 25% off annual plans.